 If you hold an American Express credit card and want to downgrade, the best options are The Amex EveryDay® Credit Card from American Express or the Blue Cash Everyday® Card from American Express

 If you hold an American Express charge card, your options are a bit more limited.
-The business Amex charge card with the lowest annual fee is the Business Green Rewards Card from American Express which charges $0 introductory annual fee for the first year, then $95 (Rates & Fees).
-If you need a personal card, the American Express® Green Card with an annual fee of $95 is the card you'll want to look to.
+The business Amex charge card with the lowest annual fee is the Business Green Rewards Card from American Express which charges a $95 (Rates & Fees).
+If you need a personal card, the American Express® Green Card with a $0 intro annual fee for the first year, then $95, is the card you'll want to look to.

 Downgrading Chase Cards